shakhawat-bijoy/Online-Voting-System-Project/README.md

 - Prompts the user to enter NID, name, and birth date.
 - Adds the voter to the list if the maximum number of voters is not reached.
 - Displays a message indicating successful registration or if the maximum number of voters is reached.

+### `registerVoter()`

+- Prompts the user to enter candidates.
+- Adds the candidates to the list if the maximum number of voters is not reached.
+- Displays a message indicating successful registration or if the maximum number of candidates is reached.

 ### `vote()`